 Miriam has been appointed to the Centre for Women’s Justice Legal Reference Panel.
 She provides advice and assistance on a pro bono basis to female victims of physical and sexual violence seeking to challenge decisions not to prosecute by the police or the CPS under the Victim’s Right to Review Scheme.

-Miriam is regularly instructed to deal with confiscation proceedings, both when having dealt with the underlying criminal allegations and after trial.
-Miriam is well versed with the complexities of the legislation and practical requirements to ensure the best possible result for her client.
-She frequently acts in confiscation proceedings that would ordinarily be beyond her year of call.
+Miriam has acted in confiscation proceedings that would ordinarily be beyond her year of call.
 Notable cases include securing an order of £50 for the lead defendant in a multi-handed class A drugs conspiracy, sentenced on the basis of a leading role, where the Crown alleged the benefit was over £150,000.

-In addition to confiscation, Miriam acts in and advises on applications for production orders, cash seizure and forfeiture, restraint, account freezing orders, section 22 and 23 applications and enforcement.
+Miriam also acts in and advises related matters such as applications for production orders, cash seizure and forfeiture, restraint, account freezing orders, section 22 and 23 applications and enforcement.

 Miriam has also conducted prosecutions on behalf of Royal Mail, the Architects Registration Board, the Federation Against Copyright Theft, the Office of the Immigration Services Commissioner and the National Probation Service.